 For the brave (and heartless), there is always Christmas.
 Its a good time as people sell to pay for pressies and no-one else has money, so you can pick up a bargain from a seller desperate for money to buy the kids that must-have toy and avoid looking like a heartless monster.
-Also at Christmas desperate people put boats on eBay.
+Also at Christmas you don't have much competition.
 Most of the competition has maxed out their account so there are fewer people out there with money to outbid you.

 Other bits of wisdom are:

 A floating boat beats one on the hard.

 Mainly because you do know it floats.
 A boat on the hard hasn't proven itself watertight (even if it's full of rain water) so one that is floating and appears to have done for a while is a better prospect.